FAQ’s

 What is Total Specialty Camps (TSC)?

-TSC is our unique specialty camp option to participate in an intensive in a sport, art or STEM field.
-By adding the Specialty Camp to your summer experience, you can immerse yourself in one activity four hours a day, six days a week.
-You will learn from the best on how to improve your skills, gain confidence and most importantly have fun at what you love to do.
+TSC is our unique specialty camp option providing an intensive experience in basketball, baseball, soccer, or tennis.
+By adding Specialty Camp to your summer experience, you can immerse yourself in one activity four hours per day, six days a week.
+You learn from the best about how to improve your skills, gain confidence, and most importantly, have fun!
 To see our TSC offerings and for more information, check out our Specialty Camps section.

 Do you provide a suggested packing list for the summer?

-Once registered, you gain access to many online forms including the camp packing list.
+Yes, and it can be found here.
 We suggest packing into soft duffle bags for easy storage.
-For our activities most equipment is provided except for lacrosse, skateboard and roller hockey equipment.
-Please ensure your clearly label your camper’s clothing and equipment.
+For our activities, most equipment is provided, campers are encouraged to bring equipment for their favorite sport, if they have equipment they prefer using.
+Please ensure you clearly label your camper’s clothing and equipment.

 How do campers get to camp?

-There are 3 ways that campers get to and from camp.
-On the first and last day of each session, parents can drive their camper to and from camp, campers can take free buses provided by the camp from various stops in the tri-state area or campers can fly into one of New York’s major airports and we will meet them there and bring them by bus to camp.
+There are three ways that campers get to and from camp.
+On the first and last days of the 1st, 2nd and Full Season sessions, parents can drive their camper to and from camp, campers can take free buses provided by the camp from various stops in the tri-state area or campers can fly into Newark Liberty International Airport and we will meet them there and bring them by bus to camp.
+Short stay campers may take camp buses to camp, but are picked up at the end of their session at camp.

 How do I get my child’s luggage to and from camp?